perama-v/TODD/README.md

 It is RECOMMENDED that the definition be defined similarly to the way new data is collected.
 Where there is a sequential nature to the data collection, this may be a good mechanism for determining a threshold.
-Where data is stored unordered,
+Where data is stored unordered, it is RECOMMENDED that an articifial ordering used.

 For example:
 - Data is exclusively derived from new sequential mainnet blocks.